Come and spend a whole unforgettable day in Versailles where politics meet art and history!

 • All transportation and entrance tickets included.

 The formidable palace of Louis the XIVth is emblematic of the “Grand siècle” (great century) where French culture and architecture spread throughout Europe.
 From 1682 to 1789, it will remain the center of France.
-The little “house of cards” built by the sun king’s father, Louis XIII as a hunting lodge, will be turned from 1665 into the brand new residency of the court, the new capital of France.
-Versailles was no city then, but a huge forest.
-Thousands of men would work on the building site.
 The most famous architects, designers, gardeners and painters will master their art at the service of the glory of the king and country.

 Most of the rooms visited in the castle have been refurbished as they were in the seventeenth century, as most of the furniture was sold in auction during the French Revolution.
-We’ll visit the rooms of the Grands apartments, but also the more private ones, designed by the Eighteenth century’s Kings, Louis the XVth and Louis the XVIth.
+We’ll visit the rooms of the Grands apartments, but also the more private ones (option), beautifully designed by the Eighteenth century’s Kings, Louis the XVth and Louis the XVIth.

 After the castle, we’ll take a walk into the amazing gardens and especially the groves, designed by André Le Nôtre, Louis the XIVth gardener.
 They are part of the prestige project of the king and have aesthetic and politic objectives.
-The king himself wrote an essay to the visitor’s address, on how to get the best visit of the gardens!
+It includes hidden groves, where the court could gather around elegant fountains or decored with mythological scenes.